Unreal-Dan/RekordBoxSongExporter/README.md

 This will export played tracks for integration with OBS or any system that can consume the track names from a file.

-This does **NOT** poll the Recordbox database, this directly hooks Recordbox which means the output files update instantaneously when you fade into another track.
+This does **NOT** poll the Rekordbox database, this directly hooks Rekordbox which means the output files update instantaneously when you fade into another track.

 The module offers a variety of configuration options to control how it outputs